Last Updated on 22 August 2024 by Cycloscope

 Unfortunately, it is only in Finnish but it is not difficult to use, you can zoom in the area you are interested in and see what is there, or filter by type of shelter.
 By clicking on Tulipaikat you will be able to filter by type of refuge, to help you navigate it here is the description of the various structures:

-• Laavu; it is a wooden hut open on one side.
+- Laavu; is a wooden hut open on one side.
 If you have a small tent you can mount it inside otherwise you can sleep with just the sleeping bag if it is not too cold. there is always wood to light the fire (sometimes even the newspaper for starters), and the grill to cook on the brace.
-Most laavu are placed next to a compost toilet and always close to somebody of freshwater, we also found rudimentary fishing rods (what you see in the cover image of this article is another type of laavu)
+Most laavu are placed next to a compost toilet and always close to somebody ofย freshwater, we also found rudimentary fishing rods (what you see in the cover image of this article is another type of laavu)

-• Lintutorni, is a birdwatching tower.
+- Lintutorni,ย is a birdwatching tower.
 You can mount the tent on the wooden platform at night.
 Some have a roof and some don’t.
 It is not possible to light fires here.

-• Kammi, from what we understand these are saunas but we have never met any.
+- Kammi, from what we understand these are saunas but we have never met any.
 We don’t believe it is possible to sleep inside them and we don’t know if they are open or if it is necessary to ask someone for the keys.
 By asking someone in the area it shouldn’t be difficult to have this information, the Finns know everything about saunas.

 Not all shelters are on the map, which is open street and was born thanks to user contributions.
 Clicking on Lisaa, in fact, you can add a shelter if you happen to find one not yet reported.

 In Finland equipped camps are quite common and cost less than in Norway, almost all campsites have cabins, or bungalows, which is also the cheapest form of accommodation here.
-They are particularly convenient when traveling in groups of three, four or more people since most of the cabins have four to six bunk beds, and you always have to pay for the whole cabin.
+They are particularly convenient when traveling in groups of three, four, or more people since most of the cabins have four to six bunk beds, and you always have to pay for the whole cabin.

-The price of camping cabins is variable, we paid the cheapest 20€ but average prices are around 30, also depends on the season, if there is northern lights costs rise.
+The price of camping cabins is variable, we paid the cheapest 20โฌ but average prices are around 30, also depends on the season, if there are northern lights costs rise.

-Most campsites have basic cabins with shared toilets and kitchen, although basic cooking gear (rarely running water) are often present in the cabin itself.
+Most campsites have basic cabins with shared toilets and a kitchen, although basic cooking gear (rarely running water) is often present in the cabin itself.
 Most of these campsites are open all year round, the cheaper cabins usually have electric radiators, while the higher-end ones may even have a fireplace and a private sauna.

 The campsites in Finland are mostly small and cozy, there is always a shared kitchen and often a closed hut for barbecue, equipped with all the necessary and accessible to all guests.
-Showers are included, washing machine and dryers are available for a fee, the price for a tent in a Finnish campsite goes from 10€ upwards.
+Showers are included, washing machines and dryers are available for a fee, and the price for a tent in a Finnish campsite goes from 10โฌ upwards.

 Hotels and Hostels in Finland

-Hotels are quite expensive in Finland, but you can find rooms in the city from around €50, even in Helsinki.
+Hotels are quite expensive in Finland, but you can find rooms in the city for around โฌ50, even in Helsinki.

-The hostels are only in the main cities or tourist towns, with an average cost of 19€ per person per night in a dormitory.
+The hostels are only in the main cities or tourist towns, with an average cost of 19โฌ per person per night in a dormitory.
 All these prices are variable depending on the season.
 This is the cheapest hostel in Helsinki, it has both dorms and private rooms.

-Here are the best accommodation offers in Turku, a very beautiful city not to be missed if you visit the south of Finland and the Åland archipelago.
+Here are the best accommodation offers in Turku, a very beautiful city not to be missed if you visit the south of Finland and the ร land archipelago.

 Couchsurfing and Warmshowers in Finland

 Not a huge community but very active and welcoming, even beyond what could expect.
-We have always been accepted (we only tried Warmshowers), and they offered us saunas, beautiful warm rooms, food and once even a ride in the car, insisting that Finland can be very boring…
+We have always been accepted (we only tried Warmshowers), and they offered us saunas, beautiful warm rooms, food, and once even a ride in the car, insisting that Finland can be very boring…

 For those who do not know what Warmshowers and Couchsurfing are, take a look here.